 The first clue helps us grapple with the reality that reconciliation must be lived out first and foremost within the Body of Christ present in the local church before it is able to function appropriately to fulfill its purpose beyond the church.

 Because the greeting includes Apphia, a female, Archippus, a male, (both could be leaders in the church) and because it included the members of the church meeting in Philemon’s home (Phlm 1-2), it is highly probable that what Paul envisaged for Philemon and Onesimus is precisely what Paul envisages for the entire church in Colossae, and beyond.

 First off, reconciliation for Paul was not theoretical.
-It is to be lived out those in the world to be witnessed.
+It is to be lived out in the world to be witnessed.
 This reconciliation between two estranged parties cannot be coerced.
 In order for genuine reconciliation to take place it must be freely engaged.
-Therefore, Paul encouraged, rather than demanded, Philemon to reconcile with Onesimus (Philemon v.
+Therefore, Paul encouraged, rather than demanding Philemon to reconcile with Onesimus (Philemon v.
 8).
-Apparently, those named in the greeting would be encouraged to willingly choose reconciliation with Onesimus as well.
+Apparently, those who were named in the greeting would be encouraged to willingly choose reconciliation with Onesimus as well.
 Why so?